Automattic/jetpack/readme.txt

 **Slightly Less Exciting Enhancements:**

-* In an effort to help us better understand features that are being used Twitter's timeline widget and Twitter's shortcodes now pass Jetpack's partner ID.
+* In an effort to help us better understand features that are being used, Twitter's timeline widget and Twitter's shortcodes now pass Jetpack's partner ID.
 * We've added a new API endpoints giving allowing us to enable translation autoupdates and for pulling post rows and metadata for backups.
 * We're now retrieving all feature settings in the readable `/settings` endpoint.